Artamm/Labs/README.md

 ### How to use:
 1. Clone project
 2. Compile & run
+You can skip this steps and just use exe file.
+It's in the debug folder with sample txt file.
 3. Choose option from the list by typing 1 number.
 Program doesn't stop if you type wrong char.
 ![](images/image.JPG)